 The HCB grant of €35,000 is awarded once every two years to a photographer who’s already completed a significant body of documentary-style work and who’s backed by an institution – a museum, publisher etc.

-An annual competition, its categories include advertising, architecture, fine art, moving images, nature, people, sports and editorial.
+One of the biggest annual photo competitions, its categories include advertising, architecture, fine art, moving images, nature, people, sports and editorial.
 Entry fees (per image) range from $15 for students to $35 for professionals.
 But the revenue from submission fees goes to the Lucie Foundation whose mission is to honour master photographers, discover and cultivate emerging photographic talent, and promote the appreciation of photography worldwide.

 The top award is the Lucie Trophy and a $10,000 cash prize.
 For other awards see the IPA website.
 Each year the IPA exhibits 45 images from both the professional and non-professional pools of 1st, 2nd and 3rd placed entrants in New York.
 The show then travels globally.
 Copyright remains the photographer’s.